This inexpensive, ingenious idea will make your life way easier.

-Fishing from a kayak can allow anglers to access parts of a body of water that aren’t accessible from shore or from larger boats.
-That can lead to some great fishing opportunities.
-Fishing unpressured water is always a safe bet for landing some fish.
+Fishing from a kayak can allow anglers to access parts of a body of water that aren't accessible from shore or from larger boats.
+And, that can lead to some great fishing opportunities.
+Fishing water with little to no pressure is always a safe bet for landing some fish.

-However, due to the lightweight nature of most kayaks, some form of anchor is vital to staying locked into wherever the fish are.
-If you are new to kayak fishing or are just looking for an inexpensive kayak fishing anchor to use on your next excursion, look no further than this one.
+However, due to the lightweight nature of most kayaks, some form of anchor is vital to staying wherever the fish are.
+If you're looking for an inexpensive anchor to use on your next excursion, look no further.

 All you need is:

-Despite the leash being retractable, it will not be strong enough to pull your chosen weight off the bottom of the body of water you are fishing in.
+Despite the leash being retractable, it won't be strong enough to pull your chosen weight off the bottom of the body of water you are fishing in.
 The best way to pull in your new kayak fishing anchor is to release the lock and simply pull the rope with your hands.
 This takes the weight off the inner spool of the leash and allows it to gather the rope back in.
-Once it is up, lock the leash again to prevent the unwanted deployment of your anchor.
-You will want to stow your chosen weight somewhere inside the kayak once you are done fishing for the day as well.

 As far as the weight is concerned, you will want to choose something in the three to five pound range.
 That weight is ideal for holding your kayak in place in most situations.
 Faster-moving or choppier waters will require more weight.
 You will want to choose something that will be easy to attach the rope of your leash to and something that won't tend to cause unwanted snags.